-IMPACT MITIGATION MEASURE MONITORING/REPORTING ACTION EFFECTIVENESS CRITERIA RESPONSIBLE AGENCY TIMING and take-outs near Highway Rapid through SUP modifications may increase weekday and weekend traffic volumes on RMP roadways to an extent that would exceed the adopted level of service thresholds of El Dorado County.
+IMPACT MITIGATION MEASURE MONITORING/REPORTING ACTION EFFECTIVENESS CRITERIA RESPONSIBLE AGENCY TIMING and the subsequent implementation of allowing put-ins and take-outs near Highway Rapid through SUP modifications may increase weekday and weekend traffic volumes on RMP roadways to an extent that would exceed the adopted level of service thresholds of El Dorado County.
+Mitigation Measure 9-1.
+Mitigation Measure 9-1.
+Measure 9-1.
+Measure 9-1.
 Action: None required.
-There were e no modifications to Special Use Permits near Highway Rapid in 2007.
-Impact 9-4.
+There were e no modifications to Special Use Permits near Highway Rapid in 2009 Impact 9-4.
 Approval of the RMP and the subsequent implementation of allowing put-ins and take-outs near Highway Rapid through SUP modifications may increase parking demand in the vicinity of the new access point that could exceed available supply or cause illegal parking.
 Mitigation Measure 9-4.
 When individual programs or actions of the RMP are advanced to implementation, El Dorado County shall conduct detailed transportation impact studies. to ensure that the following performance measure is met: d) RMP-generated parking demand will not exceed available supply or cause illegal parking at river accesses.
-Conduct detailed transportation impact studies to ensure that: RMP-generated parking demand will not exceed available supply or cause illegal parking at river accesses Document detailed transpor- tation impact studies to ensure that RMP-generated parking demand will not exceed available supply or cause illegal parking at river accesses and transmittal of study results to County Department of Transportation for comment.
+Conduct detailed transportation impact studies to ensure that: RMP-generated parking demand will not exceed available supply or cause illegal parking at river accesses Document detailed transportation impact studies to ensure that RMP-generated parking demand will not exceed available supply or cause illegal parking at river accesses and transmittal of study results to County Department of Transportation for comment.
 County Parks Division Ongoing, in response to program, action, or facility development Action: None required.
-There were e no modifications to Special Use Permits near Highway Rapid in 2007 Impact 9-5.
+There were e no modifications to Special Use Permits near Highway Rapid in 2009 Impact 9-5.
 Approval of the RMP and the subsequent implementation of new trail construction may increase weekday and weekend traffic volumes on RMP area roadways to an extent that would exceed the adopted level of service thresholds of El Dorado County.
 Mitigation Measure 9-5.
 Implement Mitigation Measure 9-1.
 See Mitigation Measure 9-1.
 Meet the requirements of Mitigation Measure 9-1.
 See Mitigation Measure 9-1.
 See Mitigation Measure 9-1.
 Action: None required.
-There were e new trails constructed on BLM land in the e RMP area in 2007 near Greenwood Cr.
-Impact 9-6.
-Approval of the RMP and the subsequent implementa- tion of new trail development along the river may increase park- ing demand that could exceed supply or cause illegal parking.
+There was no new trail construction in the RMP area a in 2009 Impact 9-6.
+Approval of the RMP and the subsequent implementation of new trail development along the river may increase parking demand that could exceed supply or cause illegal parking.
 Mitigation Measure 9-6.
 Implement Mitigation Measure 9-4.
 See Mitigation Measure 9-4.
 Meet the requirements of Mitigation Measure 9-4.
 See Mitigation Measure 9-4.
 See Mitigation Measure 9-4.